mullenkamp/shockdb/README.rst

 The defaults in ShockDB have been set to not do serialization and compression as to require the user to make a conscious decision on these options.

+Custom user defined serializer and compressor classes can also be passed to the respective parameter names in the open function.
+Look at the main.py "Serializers and compressors" section for examples.

 Usage
 -----
 The docstrings have a lot of info about the classes and methods.
 Files should be opened with the shockdb.open function.
-Read the docstrings for the open function for more details.
+Read the docstrings of the open function for more details.

 Write data
 ~~~~~~~~~~